ethhub-io/ethhub/docs/guides/graphical-guide-for-understanding-uniswap.md

 !['swap example'](/docs/assets/images/uniswap_guide/swap_example.png)

 The amount that is returned from swapping is based on an automated market maker formula.
 The graph below helps illustrate how the formula works.
 Essentially, the amount that is returned to you is based on the ratio of Ether to token in in the pool.
-No matter the size, the user is guaranteed to have their swap executed because the more of an asset that you add to one side of the pool, the further along the curve it pushes you for the other asset.
+No matter the size of a swap, the user is guaranteed to have their swap executed because the more of an asset that you add to one side of the pool, the further along the curve it pushes you for the other asset.
 Meaning the larger the order relative to the pool, the worst rate you will receive as the ratio moves along the curve.

 !['constant market maker graph'](/docs/assets/images/uniswap_guide/market_graph.png)

 *You can learn more about the formula [here](https://ethresear.ch/t/improving-front-running-resistance-of-x-y-k-market-makers/1281).*

-But if users are only just sending cryptocurrency, how does the ratio of Ether to token remain priced correctly?
+But if users are only just sending cryptocurrency, how does the ratio of Ether to token remain priced correctly relative to external markets?
 The answer is the pools maintain a ratio relative to the price of the rest of the market through people [arbitraging](https://en.wikipedia.org/wiki/Arbitrage) the pool.
-Imagine that the DAI:ETH pool is expressed in terms of a scale and when the scale is balanced, the pool is appropriately priced relative to the market price of a centralized exchange.
+Imagine that the DAI:ETH pool is expressed in terms of a scale and when the scale is balanced the pool is appropriately priced relative to the market price of a centralized exchange.
 Let’s say that the current price for ETH in USD on a centralized exchange is $150 and the ratio in the Uniswap DAI:ETH pool returns 150 DAI for 1 ETH.
 As a result, our scale is balanced because the pool matches the current market price on the centralized exchange.

 !['scale 150 balanced'](/docs/assets/images/uniswap_guide/scale_150_balanced.png)

 Now let’s assume that there is a movement in the market that pushes the price of ETH to $100 on the centralized exchange.
-Due to the price movement, we can now see that our scale is off balance relative to the market price because people can now swap 1 ETH for 150 DAI when the market price on a centralized exchange is $100 for 1 ETH.
+Due to the price movement, we can now see that our scale is off balance relative to the market price because people can now swap 1 ETH for 150 DAI on Uniswap when the market price on a centralized exchange is $100 for 1 ETH.

 !['scale 100 unbalanced'](/docs/assets/images/uniswap_guide/scale_100_unbalanced.png)

-In response, someone can now put ETH into the pool, draw out DAI, then sell the DAI back for ETH on the centralized exchange, and repeat.
+In response, someone can now put ETH into the pool, draw out DAI, then sell the DAI back for ETH on the centralized exchange for profit, and then repeat.
 They can do this until the pool has balanced out and reflects the current market price on a different exchange.

 !['scale 100 balanced'](/docs/assets/images/uniswap_guide/scale_100_balanced.png)